 Ph.D., 1984, University of Texas, Austin

-Research interests are related to the deposition and diagenesis of carbonate rocks, and the application of carbonate geology to the understanding of petroleum reservoirs and freshwater aquifers.
+Research interests are related to the deposition and diagenesis of carbonate rocks, and the application of carbonate geology to the understanding of petroleum reservoirs.
 Principles of carbonate diagenesis, and porosity and permeability evolution, are common themes.

-Diagenetic studies typically focus on the processes of diagenesis as determined from the petrography and geochemistry of the diagenetic products, and when possible, the actual diagenetic fluids.
-Past work includes analysis of early fresh-water diagenesis and mineralogical stabilization, burial diagenesis in the presence of seawater, mass transfer and cementation in regional fresh-water aquifers, the formation of microporosity in limestones, the origin of dolomite, early compaction phenomena, the evolution of permeability with increased burial depth in the Cenozoic limestones of the modern Floridan aquifer system, and lateral variability in petrophysical properties of dolomites (click here for the full permeability data from west-central Florida)
+Past diagenetic studies typically focused on the processes of diagenesis as determined from the petrography and geochemistry of the diagenetic products, and when possible, the actual diagenetic fluids.
+Over my career I have analyzed early fresh-water diagenesis and mineralogical stabilization, burial diagenesis in the presence of seawater, mass transfer and cementation in regional fresh-water aquifers, the formation of microporosity in limestones, the origin of dolomite, early compaction phenomena, the evolution of permeability with increased burial depth in the Cenozoic limestones of the modern Floridan aquifer system, and lateral variability in petrophysical properties of dolomites.

 |2) Collaboration with Anthony J. Park of Sienna Geodynamics (http://www.sienna-geodynamics.com/index.html)

 on the forward modeling of diagenetic patterns in carbonates.

 |3) Exploration of self-organizing processes in sedimentary systems.

 - Physics, Chemistry, and Biology of Sedimentary Systems (seminar)

 - Mathias, W., and BUDD, D.A., in press, Formation of lateral cyclic patterns in rock properties by dolomitization: Evidence from a Miocene reaction front (Bonaire, Netherlands Antilles).